hsiang20/Draw-Straws-tool/README.md

 > 園藝一,高斯

 ## Variables
-* DEPARTMENT: If True, the players of the same department would be seperated to different groups.
+* DEPARTMENT: If True, the players of the same department would be separated into different groups.
 Default True.
-* TTST: If True, the players of the tabletennis school team would be seperated to different groups.
+* TTST: If True, the players of the table tennis school team would be separated into different groups.
 Default True.
 * PLAYERS_IN_ONE_GROUP: The number of players in one group.
 Default 3.
-* PLAYERS_IN_ONE_GROUP_OTHERWISE: If the remainder is not 0, the number of the remain players in one group.
+* PLAYERS_IN_ONE_GROUP_OTHERWISE: If the remainder is not 0, the number of the remaining players in one group.
 Default 4.
 > **The difference of these two variables must be 1.**
 > For example,
-> If number of players is 32,
+> If the number of players is 32,
 > PLAYERS_IN_ONE_GROUP = 3
 > PLAYERS_IN_ONE_GROUP_OTHERWISE = 4
 > Then there will be 8 groups containing 3 players and 2 groups containing 4 players.